forrest-wilson/gstjs/API.md

 ### .formatter(total, currencySign)

 Returns a formatted string with the currency sign of choice.
-Default is "$".
+Default return value is "$0.00".

 ```javascript
 gst.formatter(total, currencySign)